joranlager/terraform-provider-oci/README.md

 *Please note that running the setup-oci will create PEM files for the certificates in the mounted host directory.
 Please ensure that these files are stored safely.
 Subsequent running of the Docker image as defined above DOES NOT require running the setup-oci again, unless you have altered API Keys in your tenant related to this.*

-For inital setup of the OCI CLI credentials / certificate of if you need to re-configure, run the setup-oci command in the container shell.
+For inital setup of the OCI CLI credentials / certificate or if you need to re-configure, run the setup-oci command in the container shell.
-This will overwrite existing certificate and private key so make sure that is the intention.
+This will overwrite existing certificate and private key so please make sure that is the intention.
 ```
 setup-oci
 ```